 Board Certification in Clinical Geropsychology via the American Board of Professional Psychology (ABPP), known as ABGERO

-These slides ( ABPP-gero web ) describe the history of ABGERO and process for becoming certified.
+These ABGERO 2022 slides describe the process for becoming certified.

 Can experienced geropsychologists be grandfathered?